bible verses about being a hypocrite

 Ultimately, the Bible clearly instructs us against judging others harshly and instead encourages us to show mercy and grace.
 We can take comfort in knowing that God alone has the authority to judge and He calls upon us to love our neighbors as ourselves.

-See also bible verses about being baptized
+See also bible verses about babies in the womb

 Condemning Others